-7.1 There will be no contribution to tackling climate change in this proposal 8.
-Associated Risks 8.1 If a Youth Justice Plan is not approved by the local authority it would potentially be failing to provide its statutory duty under as specified under the Crime and Disorder Act 1998 (section 40).
+7.1 There will be no contribution to tackling climate change in this proposal.
+8. Associated Risks 8.1 If a Youth Justice Plan is not approved by the local authority it would potentially be failing to provide its statutory duty under as specified under the Crime and Disorder Act 1998 (section 40).
 This may result in funding being withheld by the YJB and therefore in a reduction in service to children, or increased expenditure by to the local authority and / or the other funding partners.
 This would also affect the reputation of the local authority and may open it to legal action by the government.
-9. Equality Impacts - Identify the potential positive and negative impacts on specific groups - 9.1 The Youth Justice Plan should have a direct positive impact on children aged 10-17 years old by reducing their offending behaviour and increasing their likelihood of a positive future. - 9.2 A high percentage of children in contact with the Youth Justice Service have Special Educational Needs and Disabilities (SEND) and nearly 50% have Education and Health Care Plans (EHCP) there is therefore and over representation of this group within the offending cohort which the service is working with its partners to address.
+9. Equality Impacts - Identify the potential positive and negative impacts on specific groups 9.1 The Youth Justice Plan has a direct positive impact on children aged 10-17 years old by reducing their offending behaviour and increasing their likelihood of a positive future.
+9.2 The Youth Justice Service works with some of the most vulnerable and deprived children and families within Torbay as is evidenced within chapter 8.
+'Performance' section of the plan which shows that 70% children known to the service are living in poverty (in receipt of free school meals), 30.4% have Special Educational Needs and an Education and Health Care Plan (EHCP), and almost three quarters are already known to Children's Services.
 10. Cumulative Council Impact 10.1 None 11.
 Cumulative Community Impact 11.1 None